unknownKade/dev_note/1. projects/TIL/Hexagonal Architecture.md

-## Domain Objects
+## Domain
 - can contain both state and behavior. the closer state is to behavior the better
 - has no outward dependency
+	- Single Responsibility Principle
 	- provides an api for use cases to operate on them
+	- is unaffected by other layers and evolves free of dependencies

+## UseCases
+-